danielkaczmarczyk/dk-cs-notes/README.md

 The purpose of this repository is twofold - to keep myself organised and accountable, and also to be able to share my experience with other people who are undertaking a similar challenge of completing this curriculum.

+## Summer 2021 Update

+Time flies.
+I've been working on my cs knowledge since Dec 2020, and ATOW it's August 2021.
+Since then I've actually enrolled in a [intensive computer science course offered by Bradfield](https://bradfieldcs.com/csi/).
+For transparency - it's offered by the authors of the [teachyourselfcs](https://teachyourselfcs.com) curriculum.
+That means that the title of this repository, and by extension, the actual notion of teaching _yourself_ cs changes a little bit, since I'm actually enrolled in an institution where I'm being taught.
+Nonetheless, I am going to keep maintaining it and adding it for visibility, inspiration, accountability, and numerous amount of other reasons, and I'm sure its maintenance will outlive taking that course.

+For those of you who found this repository since I have started it and messaged me about it - thank you, I'm glad it's inspiring action!

+Anyhow, that's all for now.
+Good times ahead.
+Updates to follow.

+Over and out.

 ## Table of Contents

 - [Progress](#progress)